 I have been struggling with writing this post.
 The whole time we were in Glacier, for eleven days, I pondered about what to say about Glacier National Park.
 Several people I know, friends and family, who have visited this park say it’s their favorite.

 I can imagine that during the summer the scenery must be stunning.
-However, for our trip I guess we had just too much weather.
+However, for our trip, I guess we had just too much weather.
 Just about every other morning was cloudy, most days would break, but not for very long.
 A lot of evenings were cloudy as well.

 When you do a lot of sunrise photography, it is a real bummer.
-We kept going out morning after morning.
+We kept going out the morning after morning.
 The days when the weather was wet, rainy and windy we visited the far corners of the park including Two Medicine and Many Glaciers.

 I will say Glacier National Park has the clearest water I’ve ever seen.
-River, lake, stream, every where we went, the water was pristine.
+River, lake, stream, everywhere we went, the water was pristine.

 When the weather in the later morning/early afternoon was better we did hikes.
 But the fog and the mist meant viability of just a few feet in front of you and no real opportunity for photos.

 Glacier is one of the best parks for star photography, but not when there is cloud cover and we attempted several nights before getting a break one night.
-It wasn’t great for Milky Way because the moon was to bright, but we could see the potential for some really awesome shots.
+It wasn’t great for Milky Way because the moon was too bright, but we could see the potential for some really awesome shots.
 We didn’t get any.
 (This time.)